Five Below (NASDAQ:FIVE) Lifted to Hold at StockNews.com

-StockNews.com upgraded shares of Five Below (NASDAQ:FIVE – Get Rating) from a sell rating to a hold rating in a research report sent to investors on Thursday.
+StockNews.com upgraded shares of Five Below (NASDAQ:FIVE – Get Rating) from a sell rating to a hold rating in a research note released on Thursday morning.

-Several other analysts have also recently weighed in on the company.
-Deutsche Bank Aktiengesellschaft dropped their price target on Five Below from $284.00 to $249.00 in a report on Monday, June 6th.
-Loop Capital dropped their price target on Five Below from $210.00 to $165.00 in a report on Thursday, March 31st.
-Morgan Stanley dropped their price objective on Five Below from $210.00 to $150.00 and set an overweight rating for the company in a report on Thursday.
-KeyCorp dropped their price objective on Five Below from $230.00 to $210.00 and set an overweight rating for the company in a report on Thursday.
-Finally, JPMorgan Chase & Co. dropped their price objective on Five Below from $252.00 to $207.00 and set an overweight rating for the company in a report on Thursday, March 17th.
-Two research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company’s stock.
-According to MarketBeat.com, the stock has an average rating of Buy and a consensus target price of $189.56.
+Other equities research analysts have also recently issued reports about the stock.
+UBS Group raised shares of Five Below from a neutral rating to a buy rating and decreased their target price for the stock from $215.00 to $200.00 in a research report on Monday, March 7th.
+Berenberg Bank initiated coverage on shares of Five Below in a research report on Tuesday, April 19th.
+They issued a hold rating and a $181.00 target price on the stock.
+Citigroup decreased their target price on shares of Five Below from $205.00 to $187.00 and set a buy rating on the stock in a research report on Thursday.
+Truist Financial decreased their target price on shares of Five Below from $155.00 to $154.00 and set a buy rating on the stock in a research report on Thursday.
+Finally, Evercore ISI decreased their target price on shares of Five Below to $145.00 in a research report on Thursday.
+Two research analysts have rated the stock with a hold rating and fifteen have assigned a buy rating to the company.
+According to data from MarketBeat, the company has a consensus rating of Buy and an average target price of $189.56.

-Several institutional investors and hedge funds have recently modified their holdings of the company.
-David J Yvars Group grew its position in Five Below by 19,421.0% during the 4th quarter.
-David J Yvars Group now owns 701,779 shares of the specialty retailer’s stock worth $702,000 after acquiring an additional 698,184 shares during the last quarter.
-1832 Asset Management L.P. bought a new stake in Five Below during the 4th quarter worth $140,494,000.
-Balyasny Asset Management LLC grew its position in Five Below by 2,394.6% during the 3rd quarter.
-Balyasny Asset Management LLC now owns 512,637 shares of the specialty retailer’s stock worth $90,639,000 after acquiring an additional 492,087 shares during the last quarter.
-Allspring Global Investments Holdings LLC bought a new stake in Five Below during the 4th quarter worth $99,170,000.
-Finally, Wasatch Advisors Inc. grew its position in Five Below by 21.4% during the 1st quarter.
-Wasatch Advisors Inc. now owns 2,676,533 shares of the specialty retailer’s stock worth $423,883,000 after acquiring an additional 471,349 shares during the last quarter.
-Institutional investors own 99.20% of the company’s stock.
+Several hedge funds and other institutional investors have recently bought and sold shares of FIVE.
+David J Yvars Group lifted its position in shares of Five Below by 19,421.0% during the fourth quarter.
+David J Yvars Group now owns 701,779 shares of the specialty retailer’s stock worth $702,000 after purchasing an additional 698,184 shares in the last quarter.
+1832 Asset Management L.P. bought a new stake in shares of Five Below in the fourth quarter worth $140,494,000.
+Balyasny Asset Management LLC increased its stake in shares of Five Below by 2,394.6% in the third quarter.
+Balyasny Asset Management LLC now owns 512,637 shares of the specialty retailer’s stock worth $90,639,000 after buying an additional 492,087 shares during the last quarter.
+Allspring Global Investments Holdings LLC bought a new stake in shares of Five Below in the fourth quarter worth $99,170,000.
+Finally, Wasatch Advisors Inc. increased its stake in shares of Five Below by 21.4% in the first quarter.
+Wasatch Advisors Inc. now owns 2,676,533 shares of the specialty retailer’s stock worth $423,883,000 after buying an additional 471,349 shares during the last quarter.
+99.20% of the stock is currently owned by institutional investors and hedge funds.

 Five Below, Inc operates as a specialty value retailer in the United States.
 It offers accessories, including socks, sunglasses, jewelry, scarves, gloves, hair accessories, athletic tops and bottoms, and t-shirts, as well as nail polishes, lip glosses, fragrances, and branded cosmetics; and items used to complete and personalize living space, such as glitter lamps, posters, frames, fleece blankets, plush items, pillows, candles, incense, lighting, novelty décor, accent furniture, and related items, as well as provides storage options for the customers room.